steveloughran/dissident/README.md

 Install Ruby 2.4 on your system.
 This takes a while to [build for a Pi](https://gist.github.com/blacktm/8302741), but can be done, at least on the second attempt.

+For MacOs, use [rbenv](https://github.com/rbenv/rbenv) to get to a modern ruby version, then `gem install bundle`

 There's a gemfile set up for Ruby dependencies; `bundle install` will handle that.